 See the above map for locations marked with orange motorhome icons.

-- Gornja Koviljaca, Serbia: Sunkana Reka — We camped for free at the Carpark not realising it was the actual site we had found – should have cost 10 euros.
+- Gornja Koviljaca, Serbia: Sunkana Reka — We camped for free at the Carpark, not realising it was the site we had found – it should have cost 10 euros.

-- Belgrade, Serbia: We camped at Camping Centre Belgrade, an RV Repair centre, 3.5km from the centre of Belgrade.
-15 Euro including wifi, electricity, fresh water and dumping facilities.
+- Belgrade, Serbia: We camped at the Camping Centre Belgrade, an RV Repair Centre, 3.5km from the centre of Belgrade.
+15 Euro, including Wi-Fi, electricity, fresh water, and dumping facilities.

-- Brza Palanka, Serbia: Camping Mirocka Voda Campsite right on the Danube, see pic below.
-We negotiated a lower price as it was expensive for what it was 16 Euro to 10.
+- Brza Palanka, Serbia: Camping Mirocka Voda Campsite is beside the Danube River; see the picture below.
+We negotiated a lower price because it was expensive.
+Initially, it was 16 Euros, but we finally dropped it to 10 Euros.

 Wild Camping in Serbia